-There's never a wrong time to eat a burger.
-Whether you want a cheap smash patty for lunch or late-night dining or you're looking for a fancy and juicy upscale version, Chicago's got a burger for you.
-This year, we're leaving it up to you to pick the best.
-Meet the 50 beefy contenders for Chicago's Battle of the Burger.
+Chicago knows a thing or two about burgers.
+Whether you like 'em with the classic fixings or piled high with outrageous ingredients, there's a burger here for everyone.
+This year, we're leaving it up to you to pick the very best.
+Here are the 50 beefy contenders for Time Out Chicago's Battle of the Burger.

-RECOMMENDED: Our guide to the Battle of the Burger
+RECOMMENDED: Our guide to Battle of the Burger

 The two thin patties (a "single" is really a double here) aren't the star of this much-obsessed-over burger.
-Instead it's the generous schmear of mayo, the melted American cheese and the chopped raw onions that cut through the beef with a piquant bite. $10.95. —DT
+Instead it's the generous schmear of mayo, the melted American cheese and the chopped raw onions that cut through the beef with a piquant bite. $10.95. —David Tamarkin

-“It’s 70-percent beef, 30-percent bacon,” our server proudly proclaimed of the patty.
+“It’s 70 percent beef, 30 percent bacon,” our server proudly proclaimed of the patty.
 Honestly, I couldn’t care less whether the bacon infusion was responsible for the patty’s dripping juiciness or distinct umami flavor.
-All I know is, the burger, topped with micro shoestring potatoes, pungent blue cheese and a “special sauce,” is eyes-roll-back-in-your-head good. — Laura Baginski
+All I know is, the burger, topped with micro shoestring potatoes, pungent blue cheese and a “special sauce,” is eyes-roll-back-in-your-head good. $19. —Laura Baginski

 Chef Pete Coenen pairs two thin char-griddled patties—and trust me, you'll taste the char—with bread and butter pickles, smoked gouda, caramelized onion and horseradish mustard aioli to create this monster of a cheeseburger.
 The lettuce and tomato give it height, making this one a mouthful any way you cut it. $16. —EA